stomaras/Operating-Systems-Part-1/README.md

                                         4)Response Time
  46) Schedule Length = Completion Time of last process - Arrival Time of 1st Process

- 47) Throughput = Num Of Pricesses / Schedule Length
+ 47) Throughput = Num Of Processes / Schedule Length

+ 48) Response Time = Waiting time of that process until it gets the CPU for the first time